Don’t Focus on a Single Aspect of Food Storage

 Heat and Eat Meals in a Jar/Can

 Store bought and home canned foods such as vegetables, soups, stews and meats.
 The advantages to these are that they are truly ready to eat and do not require water to prepare.
 You can truly open and eat.
 If you wish to heat them before eating place them in a sun oven or in the hot sun to heat.
+There is a question: Are pork chops healthy?
+To find out, click here.

 The negative in comparison to the other types of long-term food storage is room to store.
 It takes more room to store these meals than other types of foods.